 As science and technologies continue to advance, more breakthroughs in biology become possible every day.
 Some are experiments made possible by new technologies, while others are totally new ideas being explored for the first time.
 The possibilities with biology are endless.
 Who knows what we will discover next?

 Biology will only grow in importance in the next few decades.
-In fact, biomedical engineering and similar areas of study are some of the fastest growing fields today.
+In fact, biomedical engineering and similar areas of study are some of the fastest-growing fields today.
 It is important to know the basics in order to keep up.

-Our platform has been designed based on principles of cognitive science—active recall, spaced repetition, and metacognition—so that you optimize your studying and actually retain what you learn.
+Our app has been designed based on principles of cognitive science—active recall, spaced repetition, and metacognition—so that you optimize your studying and actually retain what you learn.
 It's the most effective way to study biology at any level.
 Use Brainscape to give you that edge to ace your Biology exams and develop the subject matter foundation you need to one day make your own biological discoveries.

 biological discoveries by a team of scientists with plant